segmentio/segment-docs/src/connections/destinations/catalog/eloqua/index.md

 would like to associate it with in Eloqua.

 Segment will also map the properties of `track` events with Custom Object fields of the same name.
-Our integration does an automatic case- and formatting-insensitive match so that if you have a field called `Account Type` in Eloqua and a property called `AccountType` in your Segment event, the mapping will get handled.
+The integration does an automatic case- and formatting-insensitive match so that if you have a field called `Account Type` in Eloqua and a property called `AccountType` in your Segment event, the mapping will get handled.